Donate to our Giving Tuesday campaign before Dec 3 and your gift will be doubled! Donate Now

 Replicating the Model Beyond Nepal

-Dr. Ruit and his team are working with other South Asian ministries of health, including India, Indonesia, Myanmar, and North Korea, to help improve eye care through training, infrastructure support and high-quality direct service.
+Dr. Ruit and his team are working with other South Asian ministries of health, including India, Indonesia, and Myanmar, to help improve eye care through training, infrastructure support and high-quality direct service.
 Each year, a surgical team from Tilganga travels to these countries to conduct surgical outreach camps performing hundreds of cataract surgeries and training dozens of local ophthalmic personnel in the process.

-Tilganga’s International Outreach team and Master Trainers are also involved in HCP programs in Sub-Saharan Africa to adapt Tilganga’s eye care service delivery model that has been so successful in Nepal.
+Tilganga’s International Outreach team and Master Trainers are also involved in Cure Blindness Project programs in Sub-Saharan Africa to adapt Tilganga’s eye care service delivery model that has been so successful in Nepal.

 Dozens of trainees from Sub-Saharan Africa travel to Tilganga each year for specialized training and Teams from Tilganga travel to Ethiopia and Ghana to provide ongoing training.

-Dr. Ruit’s first trip to Africa took place in May 2012 for a critical high-volume cataract campaign in Woldiya, Ethiopia - the basis for an important research study by the RAND corporation (funded by HCP) on the economic impacts of cataract surgery.
+Dr. Ruit’s first trip to Africa took place in May 2012 for a critical high-volume cataract campaign in Woldiya, Ethiopia - the basis for an important research study by the RAND corporation (funded by Cure Blindness Project) on the economic impacts of cataract surgery.
 Since then, staff from Tilganga has traveled to Ethiopia to conduct training workshops in ophthalmic nursing, biomedical training, and oculoplastics and reconstructive surgery, among other topics.
-Tilganga and HCP also support ophthalmic practices in facilities located in Bhutan, northern India, Indonesia, Myanmar, and Ghana.
+Tilganga and Cure Blindness Project also support ophthalmic practices in facilities located in Bhutan, northern India, Indonesia, Myanmar, and Ghana.

 AK Nepal Woman

-“Gift of Sight” is an independent documentary that features HCP co-founder Dr. Sanduk Ruit with a trainee from Indonesia as they visit communities paralyzed by preventable blindness and work to restore sight, and more importantly hope.
+“Gift of Sight” is an independent documentary that features Cure Blindness Project co-founder Dr. Sanduk Ruit with a trainee from Indonesia as they visit communities paralyzed by preventable blindness and work to restore sight, and more importantly hope.

 In the last 20 years, the Tilganga Institute of Ophthalmology has grown from a small facility with 12 employees to a large state-of-the-art institution with over 400 employees that have served more than 4,600,000 patients.